 Many people love to go on cruises.
-The sun, the ocean, the food and exotic ports are a tremendous draw.
-If there is anything that stops others from considering a cruise (aside from concerns of motion sickness) it is the price.
-But for the savvy and somewhat flexible traveler, re-positioning, or as the industry calls them”repo cruises” offer very deep cuts from the published rates.
+The sun, the ocean, the food, and exotic ports are a tremendous draw.
+If there is anything that stops others from considering a cruise (aside from concerns of motion sickness), it is the price.
+But for the savvy and somewhat flexible traveler, re-positioning, or as the industry calls them”repo cruises” offer profound cuts from the published rates.

-So exactly what are re positioning cruises?
+So precisely what are repositioning cruises?
 Well, much like the marine creatures that move below and above it, cruise ships tend to migrate to seek warmer climes.
-Cruises to Alaska and Scandinavia are wonderful in the mild summers of the region, but as soon as the leaves turn the cruise companies re-position their ships southward.
+Cruises to Alaska and Scandinavia are lovely in the mild summers of the region, but as soon as the leaves turn the cruise companies re-position their ships southward.
 They may even have their ships change entire hemispheres, moving ships to chase the seasons.
-Christmas is a summer holiday in Australia and the cruise companies want to be there to help them celebrate.
+Christmas is a summer holiday in Australia, and the cruise companies want to be there to help them celebrate.

-So how much can you save exactly?
+So how much can you save correctly?
 In preparation for this post, I researched current going rates.
 (These are actual prices).
-A 14 day cruise from Ft.
+A 14-day cruise from Ft.
 Lauderdale to Rome is valued at $2,799 and is being offered at $689.
-A 14 day itinerary from Barbados to Lisbon valued at two grand is now $600.
-There are many more of these and they are offered throughout the year.
+A 14-day itinerary from Barbados to Lisbon valued at two grand is now $600.
+There are many more of these, and they are offered throughout the year.
 As a rule, the savings are anywhere from a minimum of 50% to as high as 80-85% off.

 So would a repo cruise be right for you?
 Here are 5 Yeps and 4 Nopes to consider:

-As already mentioned the discounts normally run anywhere from 50-85% .
-This makes it an outstanding value considering the all inclusiveness of cruise travel.
-The price includes food, accommodations and shipboard entertainment.
-A 14 day cruise discounted to $600 averages out to about $46 per day.
-Even the most frugal traveler might find that number difficult to beat.
+As already mentioned the discounts usually run anywhere from 50-85 %.
+This makes it an outstanding value considering all inclusiveness of cruise travel.
+The price includes food, accommodations, and shipboard entertainment.
+A 14-day cruise discounted to $600 averages out to about $46 per day.
+Even the most frugal traveler might find that number challenging to beat.

 Yep Number 2: Benefits for the Solo Traveler

-If you are a solo traveler on a cruise you are often priced out of the market.
-The cruise ships often charge a ‘single supplement’ to the price often doubling your cost.
+If you are a solo traveler on a cruise, you are often priced out of the market.
+The cruise ships usually charge a ‘single supplement’ to the price often doubling your cost.
 You have the option of a singles cruise and sharing a cabin with a cabin mate of the same gender, which waives the supplement.
 But what if you’re not really that interested in meeting someone new or perhaps are already encumbered and have a partner who doesn’t care for cruise travel?
 Your options are pretty limited.
-Some ships now have single cabins but they are obviously quite popular and fill up very fast. repo cruises offer rates so low that if there is a supplement it might still work budget wise.
-Additionally since rep cruises are nowhere near full your chances of getting a single room are infinitely greater.
+Some ships now have single cabins, but they are apparently quite popular and fill up very fast.
+Repo cruises offer rates so low that if there is a supplement, it might still work budget wise.
+Additionally, since rep cruises are nowhere near full your chances of getting a single room are infinitely higher.

 Yep Number 3: The ports of call tend to be more exotic

 Yep Number 4: Longer days at sea Admittedly, this might be a Nope for some folks.
 For me, this would be a huge benefit.
-Crossing an ocean takes time. sea days are usually about 4-6 days.
-The ship offers plenty to keep you busy shows, on-board entertainers and even classes on every subject you can imagine.
+Crossing an ocean takes time.
+Sea days are usually about 4-6 days.
+The ship offers plenty to keep you busy shows, onboard entertainers and even classes on every subject you can imagine.
 You can also bring a book or just enjoy not having anything on the schedule.
-It’s much needed downtime just you and the dolphins.
+It’s much-needed downtime only you and the dolphins.

 Repo Cruises have a few self-evident Nopes such as:

 Nope Number 3: The ports may be exotic, but there are sometimes less of them.
-A typical round-trip, week long cruise might make four or five stops.
-A typical 14 day repo cruise will usually do about the same but it seems less given all the days at sea.
-Some only offer four or less calls.
+A typical round-trip, a week-long cruise might make four or five stops.
+A typical 14-day repo cruise will usually do about the same, but it seems less given all the days at sea.
+Some only offer four or fewer calls.
 Some slightly more, but the weekly average is always less than on a standard cruise.

 Nope Number 4: Where’s the party?
 Many come on cruises for the party atmosphere.
-It’s sun,booze and general revelry.
+It’s the sun, booze, and general revelry.
 While you still have all the amenities of a standard cruise, the atmosphere is markedly different.
-The crowd tends be mostly retirees and the lower attendance overall usually means a much more sedate voyage.
+The crowd tends to be mostly retirees, and the lower attendance overall usually means a much more sedate voyage.
 Heaven for some Hell for others.

-So if you slogged through this blogpost thus far and you still think Repo cruises just might be the ticket for you or you’d like to at least check out rates, here’s what you do.
-There are several websites to check rates on my personal favorite is ‘vacationstogo.com’ .
+So if you slogged through this blogpost thus far and you still think Repo cruises just might be the ticket for you or you’d like to at least checkout rates, here’s what you do.
+There are several websites to check prices on my personal favorite is ‘vacationstogo.com’ .
 (VERY STRONG DISCLAIMER: I do not have any relationship with this company.
 I make no money whatsoever from them.
 I have just gone on a couple cruises through ‘vacations to go’ and had a very positive experience working with them.)
-They have a huge database of repo and standard cruises and you can check out the rates.
+They have a huge database of repo and standard cruises, and you can check out the rates.
 I think you’ll be amazed by the savings.

-So to repo or not to repo?
+So to repo or not to the repo?
 What are your thoughts?
 I’d love to hear them.